kvarak/dnd/docs/_Classes/sorcerer.md

 </div>

 ### Aevum
-At 14th level, you gain the ability to control aevum - distinct moments of important time, stolen from the future and used to power your abilities.
+Gain the ability to control aevum - distinct moments of important time, stolen from the future and used to power your abilities.
 Unlike a mote, which is a very minor split second of time, an aevum is a more noteworthy moment, a crucial instance when something important happened.
 While you have a ready supply of motes to spend on minor effects, aevum represent more major manipulations of time and are thereby a rarer commodity.

 When first gained, you must select a single power from the list below and you have a single aevum to spend.
 You gain an additional aevum power and an additional aevum to spend at 18th level.
 Spending an aevum is an ***action*** unless the ability description says otherwise.
 You regain all your aevum after a long rest.